MovieChat: From Dense Token to Sparse Memory for Long Video Understanding: Experiments

 \subsection{Quantitative Evaluation}

-\paragraph{Short video question answering.} We conducted a comprehensive quantitative evaluation in this section.
-We use several widely used open-ended datasets: MSVD-QA~\cite{xu2017video}, MSRVTT-QA~\cite{xu2017video}, and ActivityNet-QA~\cite{yu2019activitynet} for short video question answering task.
-The evaluation process is under the assistant of LLM (details in Appendix~\ref{sec:gpt-eval}) under default hyper-parameter settings as shown in Appendix~\ref{sec:hyper-param}.
-The accuracy and relative score on a scale of $0$ to $5$ are reported.
-Compared to previous method~\cite{maaz2023video,li2023videochat,yang2022zero}, MovieChat achieves competitive result although there is no specific design for short video understanding.
+\paragraph{Short video question-answering.} We use several widely used open-ended datasets: MSVD-QA~\cite{xu2017video}, MSRVTT-QA~\cite{xu2016msr-vtt}, and ActivityNet-QA~\cite{yu2019activitynet} for short video question-answering tasks.
+The evaluation process is under the assistance of LLM with the default hyper-parameter settings.
+The accuracy and relative scores on a scale of $0$ to $5$ are reported.
+Compared to previous methods~\cite{maaz2023video,li2023videochat,zhang2023llama, zhang2023video}, MovieChat achieves comparable performance even it is not specifically designed for short video question-answering tasks, as shown in Tab.~\ref{tab:short}.

+\paragraph{Short video generative performance.} Following ~\cite{maaz2023video}, we employ GPT-assisted evaluation to conduct a more comprehensive comparison of the text generation performance between MovieChat and previous methods~\cite{maaz2023video,li2023videochat,yang2022zero} on processed ActivityNet-QA~\cite{yu2019activitynet}.
+The evaluation pipeline covers crucial metrics (including \textit{Correctness of Information}, \textit{Detailed Orientation}, \textit{Contextual Understanding}, \textit{Temporal Understanding} and \textit{Consistency}) and assigns relative scores to the generated predictions on a scale of 1-5.
+We present the results of the generation performance evaluation in Tab.~\ref{tab:short_varies}.
+The results reveal its competitive performance across all key aspects compared to previous methods.

+\paragraph{Long video question-answering.} We evaluate the long video question-answering performance of MovieChat with our proposed MovieChat-1K.
+We split 1,000 videos into training set~(800), test set~(100), validation set~(100) and only use test set for final performance evaluation.
+We select three recent LLM-based video understanding models~(\eg Video Chat~\cite{li2023videochat}, Video LLaMA~\cite{zhang2023video}, and Video-ChatGPT~\cite{maaz2023video}) as the baselines.
+Yet, none of those methods can support such long video~($\textgreater 10$K frames).
+Therefore, to accommodate their length limitations in global questions, we uniformly sample from the original video up to the maximum frame count which can be officially supported by each individual model.
+For breakpoint questions, we extend half of the maximum frame count before and after the breakpoint (\ie, placing the breakpoint at the center frame).

+To enhance the robustness of the results, we simultaneously employ GPT-3.5~\cite{gpt3.5} and Claude~\cite{examplewebpage} as LLM assistants, with the additional support of human blind rating.
+We observe a discrepancy between the accuracy and relative score generated by the previously LLM-assisted evaluation method~\cite{maaz2023video} for video question-answering tasks.
+However, merely adjusting the prompt for the LLM cannot effectively address this issue.
+Therefore, after obtaining the accuracy and score from the LLM-assisted evaluation method, we implement manual filtering to remove results with inconsistent values, thus improving the reliability of our outcomes.

+As shown in Tab.~\ref{tab:long}, compared to previous methods~\cite{maaz2023video,li2023videochat,zhang2023video}, MovieChat reads more video frames.
+In both global mode and breakpoint mode, our method maintains a performance gain in terms of the average accuracy and score provided by LLM assistants and human blind rating.
+We comprehensively evaluate MovieChat's question-answering performance across different question types compared to baselines.
+The results indicate that our approach outperforms the baselines in both open-ended and true-false questions.